 An email alias based on the individual’s name that is registered with the university, will be assigned to this official email account.
 The individual may request a change to their email alias, but that change must reflect their given or preferred name.
 The university reserves the right to reset any alias that does not meet these criteria.
 To learn how to request a change to your email alias, login to the Division of IT support portal at https://it.niu.edu and search the knowledgebase.

 An email may be considered a “university record” as it may convey approval or denial of a decision, contain evidence of receipt or expenditure of funds, document the official position of the university, or otherwise evidence the official transaction of the business of the university.
 Therefore, it is important for employees to identify emails that constitute records.

 Employees are required to preserve email content that constitutes a university record, in a manner consistent with records of a similar nature.

 It is the responsibility of all users to review and follow the guidance on records management found at the link below.

 The University’s policy on privacy in the electronic environment, including email, can be found at the link below:

 Email Disclaimer and Encryption

-For anyone that wants to convey a greater degree of confidentiality awareness within the text of an email, it is recommended that the following disclaimer be included in the email signature.
+For anyone that wants to convey a greater degree of confidentiality awareness within the text of an email, it is recommended but not required, that the following disclaimer be included in the email signature.
 For those including a disclaimer, the notice should appear directly below the personalized signature in 10pt Arial Regular dark gray font.